tork-a/cis_camera/doc/QuickStart_Prototype-May2019.md

 #### NOTICE

-At the first launch, you will get a device permission error like below.
+At the first launch, you may get a device permission error like below.

 ```
-$ source ~/camera_ws/devel/setup.bash
 $ roslaunch cis_camera pointcloud.launch
 ...

 [ERROR] [1553240805.160155192]: Permission denied opening /dev/bus/usb/002/018
 ...
 ```

-The port number of the device is different every time, please replace it each time.

 Change the permission of the port displayed in the error by the following method, and execute the launch file again.
+(The port number of the device is different every time, please replace it each time.)

 ```
 $ sudo chmod o+w /dev/bus/usb/002/018